Skip to the content.

 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/local/gromacs/bin

-udocker run grom pwd
+udocker run grom_gpu pwd

 ...